johnroutledge/milestone-project-3/README.md

 **Acknowledgements**

-- To my wife, Chonchanok Routledge, and several work colleagues for testing the app on various devices.
+- To my wife, Chonchanok Routledge, my sister, Julie Jobburn and several work colleagues for testing the app on various devices.
 - To Jo at Tutor Assistance, for helping me fix the Heroku Deployment bug.
 - To Brian Machiara, my Code Institute mentor, for giving me invaluable tips and insight throughout the whole process.